-Financial instruments not recorded at fair value at December 31, 2020 include the Senior Notes and the Revolving Credit Facility (Note 8).
-At December 31, 2020, the carrying amounts of the 6.25% Senior Notes and 7.75% Senior Notes were \$292.3 million and \$290.9 million, respectively, which represents the aggregate principal amount less unamortized debt issuance costs, and the fair values were \$205.5 million and \$206.9 million.
+Financial instruments not recorded at fair value at December 31, 2021, include the Senior Notes and the Revolving Credit Facility (Note 8).

 The fair value of the Revolving Credit Facility approximates its carrying value.
-The fair value of the Senior Notes is determined based on quoted market prices considered Level 1 inputs.
-The fair value of the Revolving Credit Facility is estimated based on the amount the Company would have to pay a third party to assume the debt, including the credit spread for the difference between the issue rate and the period end market rate.
+The fair value of the Revolving Credit Facility is estimated based on the amount the Company would have to pay a third party to assume the debt, including the credit spread for the difference between the issue rate and the period-end market rate.
 The credit spread is the Company's default or repayment risk.
-The credit spread (premium or discount) is determined by comparing the debt to new issuances (secured or unsecured) and secondary trades of similar size and credit statistics for both public and private debt.
-The fair value of the Revolving Credit Facility was estimated using level 2 inputs.
+The credit spread (premium or discount) is determined by comparing the debt to new issuances (secured or unsecured) and secondary trades of similar size and credit statistics for public and private debt.